Grade Level: 11 (9-12)

 Example Case Study 1: After introducing the activity and showing the class one of the online videos about cook stoves, have students work through the Example Case Study Worksheet 1 either independently or in small groups.
 Require students to fill out their own worksheets, but permit them to discuss the topics with their neighbors.
-Walk around the room and observe students’ answers to see how well they doing in this first attempt to create a plan for a research study.
+Walk around the room and observe students’ answers to see how well they are doing in this first attempt to create a plan for a research study.

 Vocab List: Use the Vocabulary List to help students review previously learned terms (pollutant types) and introduce them to terms they are about to use (independent and dependent variables, controls, improved cook stove, intervention study).

 Comparative Discussion: After students have completed the Example Case Study Worksheet 1 and Example Case Study Worksheet 2, facilitate a class discussion around the four questions provided in the Procedure section (along with possible student responses).
 See if student answers recognize improvements that could be made to their original research study plans, which indicates that they are gaining an understanding of the depth and breadth of good research plans.

 Research Plan Template: After brainstorming project ideas within their teams, in class, have students begin to fill in the Research Plan Blank Template, assigning them to complete the plans as out-of-class homework—one final plan per team.
 Then have instructors and/or mentors review the plans and provide feedback to ensure student success as they conduct the projects.

 Additional Multimedia Support